-Net expenses (expenses net of base management fee waivers and insurance recoveries) for the three months ended December 31, 2016 and December 31, 2015 were \$28.5 million and \$38.5 million, respectively.
-Net expenses decreased for the three months ended December 31, 2016, as compared to the three months ended December 31, 2015, by \$10.1 million, or 26.1%, due primarily to a \$6.5 million decrease in professional fees (net of insurance recoveries) and a \$3.1 million decrease in base management fees (net of waivers), which was attributable to a reduction in the size of our portfolio as well as the permanent fee reduction that we agreed to with our Investment Adviser effective January 1, 2016.
+Net expenses (expenses net of base management fee waivers and insurance recoveries) for the three months ended June 30, 2017 and June 30, 2016 were \$25.5 million and \$34.9 million, respectively.
+Net expenses decreased for the three months ended June 30, 2017, as compared to the three months ended June 30, 2016, by \$9.4 million, or 26.9%, due primarily to a \$6.5 million decrease in base management fees (net of waivers) and incentive fees paid to our Investment Adviser, which was attributable to a reduction in the size of our portfolio, a \$1.9 million decrease in interest expense attributable to lower levels of outstanding debt in the current period and a \$1.0 million decrease in professional fees due to the settlement of litigation matters.